peakhunt/cocos2dx-programers-guide-sample/README.md

 a) setup cocos2d-x as documented on their web site.

-b) clone this report and cd into it.
+b) clone this repo and cd into it.

 c) cocos compile -c -p linux -m release